Hemorrhoidectomy

 Overview of Treatment

-Hemorrhoidectomy is a surgical procedure used to treat severe hemorrhoids, primarily indicated for patients who do not respond to conservative treatments or have severe symptoms.
-This method involves excising diseased tissue to address issues caused by internal hemorrhoids, external hemorrhoids, or thrombosed hemorrhoids, such as bleeding, prolapse, pain, and itching.
-The surgical approach is tailored according to the patient's symptoms and is commonly performed in patients with third- or fourth-degree hemorrhoids, effectively improving quality of life and preventing complications.
+Hemorrhoidectomy is a surgical procedure used to treat severe hemorrhoids, primarily for patients who do not respond to conservative treatments or have severe symptoms.
+This therapy involves excising diseased tissue to address issues such as bleeding, prolapse, pain, and itching caused by internal hemorrhoids, external hemorrhoids, or thrombosed hemorrhoids.
+The surgical approach varies depending on the patient's symptoms and is commonly performed on patients with third- or fourth-degree hemorrhoids, effectively improving quality of life and preventing complications.

-The goal of the surgery is to remove abnormal vascular clusters and overexpanded veins, and to repair the surrounding anal tissue structures.
-This procedure is usually performed in outpatient or hospital settings, requiring local anesthesia, spinal anesthesia, or general anesthesia, selected based on the patient's condition and physician assessment.
+The goal of the surgery is to remove abnormal vascular clusters and overly dilated veins, and to repair the surrounding anal tissue structures.
+This procedure is usually performed in outpatient or inpatient settings, requiring local anesthesia, spinal anesthesia, or general anesthesia, selected based on the patient's condition and physician assessment.

 Types and Mechanisms of Treatment

-Hemorrhoidectomy encompasses various techniques, mainly divided into open and closed procedures.
-Open hemorrhoidectomy involves directly removing the hemorrhoidal tissue and suturing the wound, suitable for extensive lesions; closed hemorrhoidectomy uses special instruments to ligate the hemorrhoidal base before excision, reducing tissue damage.
+Hemorrhoidectomy includes various techniques, mainly divided into open and closed excision methods.
+Open hemorrhoidectomy involves directly removing hemorrhoidal tissue and suturing the wound, suitable for extensive lesions; closed hemorrhoidectomy uses specialized instruments to ligate the hemorrhoidal base before excision, reducing tissue damage.
 Additionally, the "Stapled Hemorrhoidopexy (PPH)" involves inserting a device through the anus to excise and lift hemorrhoidal tissue, preserving part of the anal wall structure.

 The mechanism involves removing diseased tissue and reconstructing the normal anatomy around the anus.
-The surgery works by excising abnormal vascular plexuses to block blood congestion, while repairing the connection between the sphincter muscles and mucosal layers, fundamentally addressing recurrent bleeding and prolapse associated with hemorrhoids.
+The surgery cuts off abnormal vascular plexuses to prevent blood pooling and restores the connection between the sphincter muscles and mucosa, fundamentally addressing recurrent bleeding and prolapse issues associated with hemorrhoids.

 Indications

-Suitable for symptoms unresponsive to conservative treatments (such as medication and sitz baths), including:
+This procedure is suitable for symptoms unresponsive to conservative treatments such as medication and sitz baths, including:

 • Third-degree hemorrhoids (requiring manual reduction of prolapsed hemorrhoids)

-• Fourth-degree hemorrhoids (permanent prolapse that cannot be reduced)
+• Fourth-degree hemorrhoids (permanently prolapsed hemorrhoids that cannot be reduced)

 • Recurrent significant bleeding leading to anemia